Job outlooks for Senior government managers and officials

 An employment outlook has not been assigned to this occupation in this region due to low levels of employment.

-The employment outlook will be very good for Senior government managers and officials (NOC 00011) in the Winnipeg region for the 2024-2026 period.
+The employment outlook will be Moderate for senior government managers and officials (NOC 00011) in the Winnipeg region for the 2025-2027 period.

 The following factors contributed to this outlook: